Yelp/mrjob/docs/guides/configs-hadoopy-runners.rst

     :set: all
     :default: :py:func:`getpass.getuser`, or ``no_user`` if that fails

-    Who is running this job.
-Used solely to set the job name.
+    Who is running this job (if different from the current user)

 .. mrjob-opt::
     :config: partitioner